Authorities discover shoplifter hiding in woman’s car

 “No my doors weren’t locked.
 I ran inside, I even left my windows down because it was hot,” Herrman said.

-Herrman says she learned to be more cautious from the experience, both of her surroundings as well as locking her doors.
+Herrman said she learned from the experience to be more cautious of her surroundings as well as to lock her doors.

+Wichita Police arrested and booked Williams on felony theft and possession of a narcotic instrument.
+Williams also has a warrant out from Kansas Department of Corrections.

+“I never once saw him so that is something that is super scary and if I am in Dillon’s again, because obviously, he’s in the area and he knows what I look like and I don’t know what he looks like, or who he is, or anything,” Herrman said.